json-api/json-api/format/index.md

 The primary data in the response document **MUST** be one of the following:

 * `null` for empty to-one relationships.
-* an object containing `type` and `id` members for non-empty to-one relationships.
 * an empty array (`[]`) for empty to-many relationships
-* an object containing `type` and `ids` members for non-empty homogenous to-many relationships.
+* an object containing `type` and `id` members for non-empty to-one or homogeneous to-many relationships.
 * an array of objects each containing `type` and `id` members for non-empty heterogenous to-many relationships.